 Recognizing that this could cause considerable problems, the Norwalk Traffic Authority indicated Monday that it will limit the closures to off-peak periods, such as not on a Wednesday evening when there’s a concert at Calf Pasture Beach.
 Not on Memorial Day weekend, not on Labor Day weekend, and hopefully not in July and August.

-“If we were to say there’s a ‘worst time of year’ to close that underpass, it would be July, August and September,” Diane Cece of the Eastern Norwalk Neighborhood Association (ENNA) said to the Authority, at the outset of the meeting.
+“If we were to say there’s a ‘worst time of year’ to close that underpass, it would be July, August and September,” Diane Cece of the East Norwalk Neighborhood Association (ENNA) said to the Authority, at the outset of the meeting.
 She called it “unsettling” that the request had only been made Thursday and the Authority could be voting to approve the detours.

 ConnDOT is working to replace the Walk Bridge, the aged railroad bridge over the Norwalk River, and has wrapped other railroad bridge work into the project.
 This includes the East Avenue bridge: the roadway underneath will be lowered to increase vehicle clearance and the train platforms will be extended as the bridge is replaced.